BrianDeJesus/BrianDeJesus.github.io/projects.md

 **[News Aggregator]**

 This desktop app was written in C++ with the [QT](https://www.qt.io/) Framework and I collaborated on it with my Software Engineering group at CSUSM.
-It has many features which include fetching news, filtering the news, setting perferred news sources and many more.
+It has many features which include fetching news, filtering the news, setting preferred news sources and many more.
 We used a Singleton design pattern.
 This was my most recent project and was the funnest to work on.
 I learned a lot from it.
  [View on Github](https://github.com/downtolearn/cs411-T4)

 **[Binary Helper]**